-After graduating in June of 2008 Bryan went on to work for a public radio station in Santa Fe, NM where he worked through September 2011.
+After graduating in June of 2008, Bryan went on to work for a public radio station in Santa Fe, New Mexico, through September 2011.
 Duties included board-operation, audio production, on-air substitution, voice-overs, and composing, performing and recording original music for various shows.
-Bryan is currently working for a commercial radio station in Minneapolis, MN doing the same type of work.
-He has also independently written, performed, recorded and produced 2 full-length albums under the moniker "Lumpy".
-The first one "From Wilderness Cove" was a nominated finalist in the "2010 New Mexico Music Awards" under the "Best Pop Album" category.
-Bryan also received two nominations in the "2011 New Mexico Music Awards" in the "Best Instrumental" and "Best Pop Song" categories.
-Both songs are featured on his brand new album "Life, Man".
-In addition Mr. Highhill has been performing and recording with a wide range of bands playing anything from hip hop and jazz to funk, reggae and rock.
-He has also been recording and producing music with and for other musicians.
+Bryan is currently working for a commercial radio station in Minneapolis, Minnesota, doing the same type of work.
+He has also independently written, performed, recorded and produced two full-length albums under the moniker "Lumpy."
+The first, "From Wilderness Cove," was a nominated finalist in the 2010 New Mexico Music Awards under the "Best Pop Album" category.
+Bryan also received two nominations in the 2011 New Mexico Music Awards in the "Best Instrumental" and "Best Pop Song" categories.
+Both songs are featured on his brand new album "Life, Man."
+In addition, Bryan has been performing and recording with a wide range of bands playing anything from hip hop and jazz to funk, reggae and rock. www.bryanhighhill.com

-Brian's latest Lumpy album "Life, Man" was awarded "Best Pop Album" at the 2012 New Mexico Music Awards which took place May 20th, 2012.
-For more information visit www.newmexicomusicawards.com
+Brian's latest Lumpy album, "Life, Man," was awarded "Best Pop Album" at the 2012 New Mexico Music Awards.

 Angel Blue (BM Performance, soprano, '05)

-Miss Blue makes her home in Valencia, Spain.
-For more information about Angel Blue visit http://www.angeljoyblue.com/.
+Angel makes her home in Valencia, Spain.
+For more information about Angel Blue, please visit http://www.angeljoyblue.com/.